 Fremont Loop to Texas Pass and Shadow Lake

 Stops along the way: Everything in the classic Cirque route PLUS Texas Pass, Shadow Lake, and Dad’s Lake

 If you’re someone like me who hates hiking trails as an out-and-back, this is the route for you.

-Hiking the Fremont Loop adds about 7 miles to your roundtrip journey however for those who are looking to see the Cirque and also get off the beaten path without spend a long time in the backcountry, this is a great option.
+Hiking the Fremont Loop adds about 7 miles to your roundtrip journey.
+This is a great option for those who are looking to see the Cirque and also get off the beaten path without spending a long time in the backcountry.

 Do note that the hardest part of this route is ascending and descending the steep, unmarked trail over Texas Pass with a 40-60% grade at times.
 Take this trail only if you have experience with off-trail travel and you don’t mind some boulder hopping.

 If you d this route, it’s recommended to hike clockwise, starting on Fremont Trail to Dad’s Lake (mile 4.9) then Shadow Lake (mile 10.2), then heading to Lonesome Lake and finishing on the Big Sandy Trail.

 For more info on this route, see this AllTrails page.